 3 Proposal

-It is proposed, starting in TSG#82 that rapporteurs listed in Table 1 submit a Status Report if needed.
+It is proposed, starting in TSG#82 that a single designated rapporteur listed in Table 1 submit a Status Report filling in only clause 3, and only if needed.
 There would be one Status Report per work area, coordinated between SA rapporteurs at least.
 SA rapporteurs should also work with rapporteurs from RAN WGs, and if needed, CT to report a complete 3GPP-wide view of issues.

+The Status Report would represent the rapporteur’s best understanding and serve as the basis of discussion.
+There is no expectation or requirement that the Status Report be discussed or agreed in working groups.

+Coordination is encouraged for work that has achieved some agreements or when it nears completion.
+Status Reports including issues list for studies in their early stages are discouraged.

 This coordination activity will be added on the agenda of TSG SA for the items highlighted in Table 1.
 Additional areas may be handled with tight coordination, as RAN and SA decide.